 Classical Guitar Lessons

-Learning through this type of approach will give you a fairly broad understanding of music, as much of the modern rock, pop, folk, etc has its origins in the classical tradition.
-The techniques used for classical guitar do translate well to acoustic and electric guitar playing as well, with economy of motion, proper posture, and practical techniques being stressed fairly highly.
-The music theory behind it also underpins most of the music we listen to, so regardless of your tastes in music, you will benefit from learning the classical guitar.
+Learning through the classical approach will give you a fairly broad understanding of music since much of the modern rock, pop, folk, etc has its origins in the classical tradition.
+The techniques used for classical guitar do translate well to acoustic and electric guitar playing as well, with economy of motion, proper posture, and practical techniques being stressed quite highly.
+The music theory behind it also underpins much of the music we listen to, so regardless of your tastes in music, you will benefit from learning the classical guitar.

-It is recommended that you have an actual nylon string classical to use, but it is not mandatory, as the electric and acoustic guitars will still have much of the theory and technique apply.
+It is recommended that you have an actual nylon string classical guitar to use, but it is not mandatory, as the electric and acoustic guitars will still allow you to learn the same technique and theory.

 If you are unsure what style of music you should learn, or who would be the best instructor for your particular goals, please call or stop by the store and we can ask the right questions to find out what style, and which instructor will be a good fit for you.